rust-lang/rfcs/text/0000-throw-expr.md

 In the [summary][summary-of-data] of the prior art in other languages, `throw` is more than twice as popular in languages with such a concept than `raise`. `throw` also exists in approximately twice as many languages.

 Therefore, if we go with popularity alone, we should chose `throw`, and so we do that.
+However, `fail` also fits well with `try` as previously explained.
+Thus, the RFC opts to reserve `throw` **and** `fail` and leaves the decision on which one to chose unresolved for now.

 ## A built-in macro